-They should be the same cheese, as the name Parmesan is the English translation of Parmigiano.
-Unfortunately, in America the translation doesn’t inherit the protected trademark of the original name, as it does in Europe, where fake Parmesan just can’t be named Parmesan.
+Although they should be the same cheese, as the name Parmesan is the English translation of Parmigiano, in America the translation doesn’t inherit the protected trademark of the original name.

 Parmigiano Reggiano is the authentic Italian cheese, and Parmesan (in America) is a generic name for any hard cow cheese.
 Most of the times, the so called 100% grated or natural Parmesan is made from a variety of cheaper scrap cheeses and wood pulp.
 Yup… appetizing.

 The real Parmesan, Parmigiano Reggiano, should only contain three ingredients: milk, salt and rennet.
 If after reading the ingredient list you are still in doubt, try this test: does the company that sell this grated Parmesan offer you the opportunity to buy the same cheese as a block to grate it yourself?
 No?
 I wonder why… 🤔

 If the Parmesan cheese you get comes in a cardboard tube and has wording like “100% real” or “natural” then it’s probably not.
 I’m not saying the labels are misleading: The cheese IS real, as in not abstract, and it IS natural, as in not supernatural.

 But don’t just throw away your fake Parmesan: It’s great in keto and low-carb baking, and I use it as an ingredient for my keto crackers and keto bread recipes when I want a flour like substance that tastes like cheese – but that’s what fake Parmesan is, basically.
 An expensive (for its weight) cheesy tasting keto flour.

 How to make keto egg crêpe